pbachu99/thewindows/README.md

 ## Vagrant Builds

-Just some Vagrant builds I share related to Microsoft Windows covering topics:
+Just some Vagrant builds related to Microsoft Windows covering topics, like:
-Server related, SQL Server, Powershell
+Server related, SQL Server, Powershell etc

 Feel free to copy or fork this stuff.

 ## The vagrant boxes "win2k19-1" and "win2k19-2"
-* these are two workgroups/servers to work with together
+* these are two workgroups/servers to work with together - connecting them without Active Directory etc

 ## For creating additional disks for Windows
 * see the folder diskscreation